Updated January 2, 2020

 Just to give you a comparison, Nature Hills would charge $14.95 regardless of how far away you are from where your order ships from.
 Plants by Mail is also offering free shipping on orders over $99.
 Just the shipping charges alone makes them a good deal.

-Plants by Mail seems to be related to Flowerwood Nursery, a HUGE wholesale grower with multiple growing operations in Alabama, Florida and Georgia.
-It could be coincidence but Plants by Mail is surrounded by the primary Flowerwood location in Loxley, AL. Flowerwood is very well known within the plant nursery world as a first class operation.
+Plants by Mail is related to a wholesale nursery, Flowerwood located in Loxley, AL. Flowerwood is very well known within the plant nursery world as a first class operation.

 Plants by Mail's guarantee and return policy is also unique.
 It's one of the most logical & reasonable we have ever seen.
 You can read it here (it's pretty short) https://plantsbymail.com/guarantee/.
 Essentially, let them know within 30 days if something didn't show up healthy.
 They will replace or refund your cost.
 They also ask you contact them if there are concerns after delivery but don't require a replacement.
 They will note your order and extend the guarantee.
 Considering almost everyone else wants to charge an extra 10% (or more - looking at you The Tree Center) for an extended 'warranty', it is very refreshing to find someone treat customers this way.